bixbyhall/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure is the combination of a function enclosed with references to its surrounding state.
+So a function that can be used in another function without implicit variable references.
 2. Study the following code, then answer the questions below.

 ```js